sidmulajkar/perosnal-blogs/how-to-handle-double-booking-problem-using-db.md

----
-title: "How to Handle the Double booking problem in an app or website just using the database? "
+# How to Handle the Double booking problem in an app or website just using the database?

-categories: [factors, double-booking problem, concurrency control, lock mechanism, time stamping, pessimistic approach, optimistic approach, database, kubernetes, microservices, sidsblog]
-tags: [factors, double-booking problem, concurrency control, lock mechanism, time stamping, pessimistic approach, optimistic approach, database, kubernetes, microservices, sidsblog]
+> factors, double-booking problem, concurrency control, lock mechanism, time stamping, pessimistic approach, optimistic approach, database, kubernetes, microservices, sidsblog

-date: 2022-03-19T17:26:04+05:30
-description: "In this blog, I just want to purely talk from the perspective of handling a situation like this, just considering the database itself."
+> In this blog, I just want to purely talk from the perspective of handling a situation like this, just considering the database itself.
-author: Siddhant Mulajkar
-draft: false

 ---